 Analysts’ recommendations for RPM International

-As of March 31, 2017, 13 brokerage firms are actively tracking RPM International (RPM) stock.
-About 38% of these analysts have recommended a “buy” for the stock, while 62% of analysts have recommended a “hold,” and none of the brokerage firms have recommended a “sell” for the stock.
+As of April 13, 2017, 13 brokerage firms are actively tracking RPM International (RPM) stock.
+About 38% of these analysts have recommended a “buy” for the stock, while 62% of analysts have recommended a “hold.”

 Recommendations and targets by some well-known brokerage firms